ApprenticeAI/frapy/docs/topics/coroutines.rst

                 yield r

 .. note:: This is an interim measure to allow, for a time, to write code that
-          works in Scrapy 2.7 and later without requiring asynchronous-to-synchronous conversions, and works in earlier Scrapy versions as well.
+          works in Frapy 2.7 and later without requiring asynchronous-to-synchronous conversions, and works in earlier Frapy versions as well.

-          In some future version of Scrapy, however, this feature will be deprecated and, eventually, in a later version of Scrapy, this feature will be removed, and all spider middlewares will be expected to define their ``process_spider_output`` method as an asynchronous generator.
+          In some future version of Frapy, however, this feature will be deprecated and, eventually, in a later version of Frapy, this feature will be removed, and all spider middlewares will be expected to define their ``process_spider_output`` method as an asynchronous generator.